Skip to main content

 • They react to specified events to which they are subscribed and are executed when these events occur.

-• Based on the execution of the code with the inputs from events, the ReactVM sends requests to the Reactive Network for callbacks to L1s to perform the resulting on-chain actions.
+• Based on the execution of the code with the inputs from events, the ReactVM sends requests to the Reactive Network for callbacks to destination chains to perform the resulting on-chain actions.

-Therefore, for each Reactive Smart Contract deployed, we have two instances of it with separate states, but the same code.
-Additionally, each method is expected to be executed in one or both environments and to interact with one or both states.
-This leads us to the question of how we identify, within the code, with which state we are currently working.
+For each RSC deployed, there are two instances of it with separate states but the same code.
+Each method is expected to be executed in one or both environments and to interact with one or both states.
+This leads to the question of how we identify, within the code, which state we are currently working with.

 Identifying the Execution Context